A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Conclusion

 \section{Conclusion}

-In this paper, we have focused on the challenging practical scenario of having unknown participation probabilities of clients.
-To address this problem, we have considered the adaptation of aggregation weights based on the particiation history observed at each individual client.
+In this paper, we have studied the challenging practical FL scenario of having unknown participation statistics of clients.
+To address this problem, we have considered the adaptation of aggregation weights based on the participation history observed at each individual client.
 Using a new consideration of the bias-variance tradeoff of the aggregation weight, we have obtained the FedAU algorithm.
-Our analytical methodology includes a unique decomposition which yields a separate weight error term that is further bounded to obtain the convergence upper bound.
-Experimental results have also confirmed the advantage of FedAU with several client participation patterns.
+Our analytical methodology includes a unique decomposition which yields a separate weight error term that is further bounded to obtain the convergence upper bound of FedAU.
+Experimental results have confirmed the advantage of FedAU with several client participation patterns.
 Future work can study the convergence analysis of FedAU with more general participation processes and the incorporation of aggregation weight adaptation into other types of FL algorithms.

-A limitation in our current work is that the participation is assumed to be independent across rounds and clients, where each client $n$ has a fixed (yet unknown) probability $p_n$.
-Future work can study the performance of FedAU with more general participation processes at least from a practical perspective, while the theoretical analysis of such general settings with unknown statistics can be very challenging.